idea4good/GuiLite/README.md

 ## Demo wall
 - Zero dependency, 100% build pass & runnable
 - Click the demo you like, and run it on your hardware
+- Most of the demos have about 100 lines of UI code, code repository is [here.](https://gitee.com/idea4good/GuiLiteSamples)
+---
+### MCU platform
+---
 <table>
   <tr>
     <td align="center"><a href="https://github.com/idea4good/GuiLiteSamples/tree/master/Hello3D"><img src="documents/Hello3D.gif" width="200px;"/><br /><sub><b>3D on STM32</b></sub></a>